Gennadius of Massilia: Life

-Nothing is known of his life, save what he tells us himself in the last of the biographies he wrote: "I, Gennadius, presbyter of Massilia, wrote eight books against all heresies, five books against Nestorius, ten books against Eutyches, three books against Pelagius, a treatise on the thousand years of the Apocalypse of John, this work, and a letter about my faith sent to blessed Gelasius, bishop of the city of Rome".
+Gennadius was a monk and later priest of Massilia (now Marseille), a contemporary of Pope Gelasius I (pope from 492 to 496).
+Considered by Christopher Blunda to be "one of the most theologically learned figures of his day", he was familiar with the lives of authors spanning the previous eight decades.

-Gelasius reigned from 492 to 496, so Gennadius must have lived at the end of the 5th century.
+Little is known of his life, except for a brief statement in the last biography he wrote: "I, Gennadius, presbyter of Massilia, wrote eight books against all heresies, five books against Nestorius, ten books against Eutyches, three books against Pelagius, a treatise on the thousand years of the Apocalypse of John, this work, and a letter about my faith sent to blessed Gelasius, bishop of the city of Rome".

 Writings

-Gennadius knew Greek well and was well read in Eastern and Western, orthodox and heretical Christian literature.
+Gennadius knew Greek well and was familiar with Eastern and Western, orthodox and heretical Christian literature.
 He was a diligent compiler and a competent critic.

 De Viris Illustribus

-De Viris Illustribus, in its most commonly accepted form was probably published c.
+De Viris Illustribus, in its most commonly accepted form, was probably published c.
 495 and contains, in some ten folio pages, short biographies of ecclesiastics between the years 392 and 495.
-It is a very important source and in part the only source of our acquaintance with the over ninety authors treated therein.
+It is an important historical source on the over ninety authors treated therein, and in many cases the only surviving record.

 It is a continuation of St. Jerome's De Viris Illustribus.
 In that work Jerome had for the first time drawn up a series of 135 short biographies of famous Christians, with lists of their chief writings.
-It was the first patrology and dictionary of Christian biography.
-This book of reference was so useful that it naturally became popular, and many people wrote continuations after the same method.
-We hear of such a continuation by one Paterius, a disciple of Jerome, and of a Greek translation by Sophronius.
+It was the first patrology and dictionary of Christian biography, and became very popular.
+Many people, including a disciple of Jerome named Paterius, wrote similar continuations; Sophronius produced a Greek translation.

 It was Gennadius's continuation that became most popular and was accepted everywhere as a second part of Jerome's work, and was always written (eventually printed) together with his.
 Gennadius's part contains about one hundred lives, modelled closely after those of Jerome.
 Various edits and reprints do not number them consistently; by Bernoulli, i to xcvii, with some marked as xciib, etc., originally cxxxvi-ccxxxii).

 The series is arranged more or less in chronological order, but there are frequent exceptions.

 In xc, 92, he says (in one version) that Theodore of Coelesyria (Theodulus) "died three years ago, in the reign of Zeno".
 From this Czapla deduces that Gennadius wrote between 491 and 494.

 The present form of the text indicates a repeated revision of the entire work.
 Other people have modified it and added to it without noting the fact—as is usual among medieval writers.
 Some scholars including Richardson and Czapla consider that chapters xxx (Bishop John II of Jerusalem), lxxxvii (Victorinus), xciii (Caerealis of Africa.), and all the end portion (xcv-ci), are not authentic.
 There is doubt about parts of the others.